|

 Of Haiti's 8.7 million inhabitants, the literacy rate of 65.9% is the lowest in the region.[which?]
 Haiti counts 15,200 primary schools, of which 90% are non-public and managed by the communities, religious organizations or NGOs.[75]
 The enrollment rate for primary school is 67%, and fewer than 30% reach 6th grade.
 Secondary schools enroll 20% of eligible-age children.
 Charity organizations like Food for the Poor and Haitian Health Foundation are currently working on building schools for children as well as providing them necessary school supplies.

-French system.
+The educational system of Haiti is based on the French system.
 Higher education – under the responsibility of the Ministry of Education.[69] is provided by universities and other public and private institutions.
 [76]

 Although Haiti averages approximately 360 people per square kilometer (940 per sq mi.), its population is concentrated most heavily in urban areas, coastal plains, and valleys.
 Haiti's population was about 9.8 million according to UN 2008 estimates,[77] with half of the population being under 20 years.[78]
 The first formal census, taken in 1950, showed that the population was 3.1 million.[79]
 Haiti has the highest fertility rate in the Western Hemisphere.[80]